Preclassic Maya: Middle Preclassic (1000 BC–400 BC)

 Beginning around 900 BC, the Pacific coastal region fell under the dominance of the La Blanca statelet, which collapsed around 600BC, to be replaced by a polity centered on the El Ujuxte site.
 Another early statelet was probably based at the site of Chalchuapa, a town with extensive earthen mounds arranged around several plazas.
 However, it was likely ruled by the first true Maya city-state, Kaminaljuyu.
 Lying within modern-day Guatemala City on the shores of Lake Miraflores, Kaminaljuyu developed a powerful government structure that organized massive irrigation campaigns and built numerous intricately designed stone monuments to its rulers.
 These monuments clearly depict war captives and often show the rulers holding weapons, indicating the Kaminaljuyu polity engaged in active warfare, dominating the Guatemalan highlands for centuries.
 Kaminaljuyu's main export was the essential resource obsidian, a beautiful volcanic glass that easily fractured into sharp edges, providing arrowheads, knives, and other weapons as well as prestige goods like mirrors.
+Through trade routes linking the Pacific coast to the Guatemalan highlands and extending to central Mexico (including early interactions with Teotihuacan), Kaminaljuyu imported coastal goods such as marine shells, salt-dried fish, and salt while exporting obsidian tools and blades widely across Mesoamerica, thereby enhancing its regional influence.

 Although it is difficult to firmly identify the ethnicity of a people from meager archeological remains, it appears that during this period the Maya began a systematic northward expansion, occupying the Petén Basin where such cities as El Mirador, Tikal, Calakmul, and Tayasal would be built.
 The dominant site of these early colonists was Nakbe in the El Mirador basin, where the first attested Maya ballcourt and sacbeob (stone causeways) were built.
 The rulers of Nakbe constructed several stone platforms and erected intricately carved stone and stucco monuments.